 How to Apply to Dulwich College (Singapore)

 Dulwich College (Singapore) opened its state-of-the-art campus in August 2014 and has established a strong reputation in the city.
 We are a co-educational day school, currently catering for students aged 2 to 18 in classes from Toddler to Year 13.
-We offer the IB Diploma Programme to Year 13 students in August 2019.
+We offer the IB Diploma Programme to students in Years 12 and 13.

 Our College is academically selective and follows an enhanced British curriculum adapted for the needs of our international student body.
 Students follow the IGSCE curriculum in Years 9, 10 and 11 and students follow the IB Diploma Programme in Year 12 and 13.
 Continuing the tradition of excellence started by the founding school, Dulwich College International graduates go on to study at leading universities in the UK, USA and around the world.